dacrands/gatsby-blog/src/pages/11-21-18/index.md

 ## The Heart of the App
 ---

 Here is the primary logic of the application.
-It has not been refactored or cleaned up at all, since I've been converting this to us *S3*.
+It has not been refactored or cleaned up at all since I've been converting this to *S3*.
+If I were to modify this, I would move the file validation and saving logic to separate functions, but for the purposes of this tutorial having all the logic in one place is more convenient.

+If the code below doesn't make much sense, don't worry.
+In the next section I will be break down precisely what's happening here.

 ```python
 import os